GitItGoing/SpellsCommander/README.md

 $ mysql -u root -p //access mysql terminal
 ```

 Once you have installed MySQL on your local machine, checkout and build the project.
-You can also jump right in, putting the pre-built [Spell.jar](https://github.com/GitItGoing/SpellsCommander/raw/master/Spell.jar) file into your server's plugin folder.
+You can also jump right in, by putting the pre-built [Spell.jar](https://github.com/GitItGoing/SpellsCommander/raw/master/Spell.jar) file into your server's plugin folder.

 # Development Information